RahamatAbdulsalam19/Data-Cleaning-in-SQL-Export-and-Visualization-in-Excel-and-Python/README.md

 - Query the OrderDetails and Products tables to find the count of motorcycles sold in 2004.

 ### 9. Plot a graph showing the sales (amount) record of product lines
-- Aggregate sales data by product lines and plot a graph showing the sales amount for each product line.
+- Aggregate  Payments Data by product lines and plot a graph showing the sales amount for each product line.

 ### 10. Data cleaning: Add “Not Available” for customers without a state
 - Update the Customers table to set the state as “Not Available” where the state is currently null or missing.